lapinozz/lapinozz.github.io/_posts/2016-11-19-calculator-with-caordboard-and-marbles.markdown

 # What is it?

-LOGIC is a fully functional 4-bit calculator made entirely with cardboard, hot glue and marbles.
-I built it with my little sisters for a science activity, it can do addition in number from 0 to 15 for a maximum computable number of 30.
-We made it from scratch and at the time I didn't saw any of the various kind of calculator that have been made using Lego, wood and other, so it's a completely new model!
+LOGIC is a fully functional 4-bit calculator made entirely out of cardboard, hot glue and marbles.
+I built it with my little sisters for a science activity, it can add numbers from 0 to 15 for a maximum computable number of 30.
+We made it from scratch and at the time I didn't see any of the various kind of calculator that have been made using Lego, wood and other, so it's a completely new model!

 # Why?